 Positively Altering Life’s Trajectory

 The Beat the Streets Wrestling Program of Philadelphia is committed to helping establish youth wrestling programs in the Philadelphia metropolitan region.
-The organization will attempt to foster the holistic development of student-athletes by providing the resources to support an athletic program and an academic tutoring program across a group of local schools and community programs.
+The organization will foster the holistic development of student-athletes by providing the resources to support wrestling and an academic tutoring programs throughout the greater Philadelphia region.

 Beat the Streets Philadelphia was founded on the principle that all children have the potential to become productive citizens when provided the proper support.
 This belief has endured since the establishment of our first program in 2009 located in the city of Camden, NJ.
 To this day, the organization remains laser focused on running wrestling and mentoring based youth development programs for underprivileged student-athletes that alter the trajectory of their lives.